 Finding a freelance writing course that walks you through getting started can help jumpstart your career.
 For existing freelance writers, a course that takes your knowledge to the next level can help you get more/better clients and raise your rates.

-This post highlights five of the best freelance writing courses, based on the criteria outlined below.
+This post highlights the best freelance writing courses, based on the criteria outlined below.

 How Each Course Made the List